LifeFone Medical Alert System Review 2024

 Equipment

 At-Home Cellular is essentially the same system as the landline option, with a base station and wearable help button.
 The main difference is that it doesn’t require a landline.
 The base station has a room-temperature sensor that sends an alarm if your home temperature falls below or rises above your customized settings.
-It also features optional medication reminders and other caregiver tools, which are great for older adults who have difficulty remembering to take their prescriptions.
+It also features optional caregiver tools, like daily check-in calls, which are great for caregivers who want to keep a closer eye on the user.

 Service and Monitoring

-LifeFone’s At-Home Cellular is excellent for those who like to spend a lot of time at home.
+LifeFone’s At-Home Cellular is excellent for those who like to spend most of their time at home.
 This system doesn’t use a landline; it operates on AT&T’s cellular network.
-You don’t have to be a current AT&T customer to use it, because LifeFone provides the AT&T service.
+You don’t have to be a current AT&T customer because LifeFone provides the AT&T service.
 If you live in an area with reliable AT&T coverage and don’t have a landline, At-Home Cellular is a good option.
-If there isn’t solid coverage in your area, I’d recommend going with the landline system to save a few bucks.
+If there isn’t solid coverage in your area, I’d recommend the landline system to save a few bucks.

 At-Home & On-the-Go, VIP flex